ljw1004/roslyn/docs/specs/feature - arbitrary async returns - discussion.md

 3. Otherwise [[Better function member](https://github.com/ljw1004/csharpspec/blob/gh-pages/expressions.md#better-function-member)], if the two candidates have identical parameter types ***up to all tasklikes being considered the same*** but one candidate before substitution is more specific then prefer it.

-   (X) ***X.	Otherwise, if one candidate converted an async lambda to a task but the other converted it to a tasklike, the first candidate wins.***
+   ***(X) Otherwise, if one candidate converted an async lambda to a task but the other converted it to a tasklike, the first candidate wins.***

    > Because this comes after "most-specific" tiebreaker, it no longer needs the caveat about "unexpanded parameter types"